As an Amazon Associate, We may receive a commission for purchases made through links in the post at no additional cost to you.

-Because of the growth in global temperatures, the use of air conditioners has increased throughout time.
-That’s because they’re good at cooling air on the fly and providing clean, cool air every time you use them.
-If you have a window air conditioner, you must enjoy the convenience of having it chilling your home for you.
-But have you ever thought about how they function?
-Do window air conditioners pull air from outside?
+If you have a window air conditioner, you already enjoy the convenience of having it chill your home for you.
+But have you ever thought about how it functions?
+Do window air conditioners pull air from outside, or do they simply circulate air that’s already in the room?

-Actually, window air conditioners do not use outside air to cool inside.
+Window air conditioners do not use outside air to cool the inside in most cases.
 Instead, they take air from the room and circulate it around the space.
-All the chilled air blown through the Window AC unit into the room is recirculated air.
-Before entering the room, the air is drawn in and passed through coils.
-These coils are what cool the air in the end.
-Now you’re probably wondering why a portion of the unit has been left outside.
-This is because hot air from inside is vented outside through an exhaust system, leaving cool air behind.
+All the chilled air blown through the Window AC unit into the room is recirculated air unless your unit has a “Fresh Air” option.
+If this setting is on, it will pull air from outside.

-The window air conditioner is, at best, a sealed system.
+The window air conditioner is, when operating properly, a sealed system.
 That means that it doesn’t allow in the air from the outside.
-For this, there is a fan that pulls in the air with heat from the house’s interior.
+For this, there is a fan that pulls in the air from the house’s interior.

 The air then goes through the air conditioner, where it goes over refrigerator-like parts supercoiled to increase the area of contact.
 The now cool air then leaves through the front of the AC while heat leaves through a heat vent at the back.